-Syed Othman Alhabshi INCEIF soalhabshi@qmail.com
+Syed Othman Alhabshi

-Kamaruddin Sharif INCEIF

-kamaruddinshariff@yahoo.com

-ABSTRACT
+International Center for Education in Islamic Finance (INCEIF) Malaysia

+Abstract

-The Malaysian Takāful industry has experienced encouraging growth since its inception in 1985.
-Annual growth rate of the industry has been estimated to be around 20%.
-Despite such impressive rate of growth, it is believed that the market penetration of Takāful is still low.
-This paper seeks to find the factors influencing Takāful market penetration based on the experience of managers of Takāful operators.
-Twenty (20) Takāful managers were randomly selected and interviewed.
-The interviewees pointed out the factors that deter the public from participating in Takāful could be listed as follows: the lack of public awareness in the advantages of Takāful over insurance products, the limited range of product varieties, the shortage of relevant expertise to explain Takāful products, the need to improve the distribution channels and marketing strategies.
-The paper also suggested several ways of improving Takāful market penetration, namely: the need to develop tailor-made products to suit customer needs according to the different segments of the society, expanding the range of product varieties, extensive training of staff and agents to enhance their products and services, technical and Shariǎh knowledge as well as to intensify promotion for higher level of awareness.
+Purpose: This paper sought to find the factors influencing Takāful market penetration based on the experience of managers of Takāful operators.

+Methodology: Twenty (20) Takāful managers were randomly selected and interviewed.
+The method of analysis employed is The Thematic Analysis.

+Findings: The interviewees pointed out the factors that deter the public from participating in Takāful could be listed as follows: the lack of public awareness in the advantages of Takāful over insurance products, the limited range of product varieties, the shortage of relevant expertise to explain Takāful products, the need to improve the distribution channels and marketing strategies.

+Practical implications: The paper also suggested several ways of improving $Tak\bar{a}ful$ market penetration, namely: the need to develop tailor-made products to suit customer needs according to the different segments of society, expanding the range of product varieties, extensive training of staff and agents in order to enhance their products and services, technical and Shariāh knowledge as well as to intensify promotion for higher level of awareness.

+Originality/ value of a paper: The paper is a rare attempted to investigate the factors influencing Takāful market penetration in Malaysia context.

-Key words: Takāful, Managers, Awareness, Penetration, Malaysia Field of Research: Islamic Finance
+Keywords: Takāful, Managers, Awareness, Penetration, Malaysia